 - The metaphor of “Not For Sale” from my father and the record produced of his Pampa High School Band playing two concerts with Carl “Doc” Severinsen in 1965.

 - When I was in high school and receiving the standard college recruiting materials, one piece of mail stood out – a personal letter from Roger Staubach of the Dallas Cowboys, on behalf of the Naval Academy.
 Even though I turned down the appointment to Annapolis, I kept the letter.
-In 1992, Staubach led his fellow Navy alums against West Point grads (led by Pete Dawkins) in an annual flag football competition.
+In 1992, Staubach led his fellow Navy alums against West Point grads (led by Pete Dawkins) in an annual flag football competition in Dallas.
 For this special Army/Navy game with two Heisman Trophy quarterbacks, the referee was Chad Hennings, Dallas Cowboy and Air Force Academy graduate.
-I went to the game, waiting in line with all the kids, and got Roger’s autograph a second time on the same letter I received two decades earlier.
+I went to the game.
+After the game, I waited in line with all the kids and got Roger’s autograph a second time on the same letter I received two decades earlier.

 - I’ve been to Oktoberfest.
 The one in Munich.
 I’ve also skated on the open air ice rink that used to be in Olympiapark.

 - The last real football game I played in was against Notre Dame, in South Bend, on Thanksgiving Day, and it was nationally televised by ABC.
 The late Keith Jackson mentioned my name twice on kickoffs – once for a tackle.
 Notre Dame went on to defeat Alabama in the Sugar Bowl to claim the national championship.
 Their stars included Dave Casper, Tom Clements, Ross Browner, Mike Townsend, and Al Hunter – the guy I tackled.
 (Note: did not realize until scanning the cover that the game was played on the 10th anniversary of JFK’s assassination.)